-Membership Form United Faculty of Florida-University of North Florida Please Print Complete Information
+Membership Form United Faculty of Florida-University of North Florida

+Please Print Complete Information
-UNF - Number Last Name -F irst Name- MI Home Street Address City, State Zip Code Campus Building, Room, Department/Unit Office Phone Home Phone E-mail address - Personal/Home Last 4 digits of Social Security #

-\\\\Please enroll me immediately as a member of the United Faculty of Florida (FEA, NEA-AFT, AFL-CIO).

-➡ I hereby authorize my employer to begin bi-weekly payroll deduction for the United Faculty of Florida dues in such amount established from time to time in accordance with the constitution and bylaws of the UFF and certified in writing to the University Administration (1% of regular salary, not to include overload or summer pay).
-This deduction authorization shall continue until revoked by me at any time upon 30 days written notice to UNF's payroll office and to the United Faculty of Florida.
+UNF - Number Last Name First Name MI Home Street Address City, State Zip Coo Campus Building, Room, Department/Unit Office Phone Home Phone E-mail address - Personal/Home Last 4 digits of of Social Security # Please enroll me immediately as a member of the United Facult y of Florida (FEA, N Please enroll me immediately as a member of T, AFL-CIO).
+Hereby authorize my employer to be United Faculty of Florida dues in such accordance with the constitution and the University Administration (1% of summer pay).
+This deduction authoriany time upon 30 days written notice Faculty of Florida. egin bi-weekly payro h amount established bylaws of the UFF a regular salary, not t zation shall continue all deduction for the d from time to time in and certified in writing to include overload or e until revoked by me

-Signature (for payroll deduction authorization)

-Today's Date

-B-1